 Summary

-Fossils serve as a vital record of Earth’s history, offering insights into billions of years of evolution and change.
-These preserved remnants provide critical data that help scientists understand how our planet has transformed over its 4.56-billion-year existence.
-Beyond their role in reconstructing the past, fossils also play a practical role in locating hydrocarbon reserves, making them essential to both science and industry.
+In this lesson, you will explore how fossils serve as a valuable record of Earth’s history, offering insight into billions of years of change.
+These preserved remains provide critical evidence that helps scientists understand how our planet has evolved over its 4.56-billion-year existence.
+Beyond their role in reconstructing the past, fossils also play a practical role today—they are used to help identify and locate potential hydrocarbon reserves.

 Learning Outcomes